PauseAI/pauseai-website/src/posts/ai-takeover.md

 An AI has certain important advantages over humans that make a takeover attempt much more likely to succeed.

 1. **Intelligence**.
-A superintelligence is by definition much smarter than a human, so it will be able to outsmart all people.
+A superintelligence is much smarter than a human, so it will be able to come up with better strategies to achieve its goals.
 2. **Speed**.
 The human brain runs at 1-100hz, whereas computer chips can run at clock speeds in the GHz range.
 3. **Parallelism**.
 A human can only do one thing at a time, whereas an AI can create new instances of itself and run them in parallel.
 4. **Memory**.
 A human can only remember a limited amount of information, whereas an AI can store virtually unlimited amounts of information.